Last Update: May 16, 2025

 The Horizon 7.8 AT Treadmill has fast speed and interval adjustments and convenient controls, making it ideal for interval training.

-The low-tech console has plenty of features allowing you to connect to third-party services.
-This makes the 7.8 AT approachable and unrestrictive.
+The low-tech console has plenty of features that allow you to connect to third-party services.
+It makes the 7.8 AT approachable and unrestrictive.
 Horizon does not have its own subscription service, keeping the cost of its products relatively low.
 However, the treadmill design makes following along with third-party content easy.
-There is USB charging for keeping a device powered, audio in/out jack, Bluetooth speakers, and media controls.
-The built-in features on the 7.8 AT are great, including eight different types of onboard programs.
-If you want to upgrade your experience, you can use your phone or tablet rather than investing in a treadmill with a restricted screen.

 + PROS

-- The Quick Dial controls make speed and incline adjustments easy while running.
+- Fast speed and incline adjustments

 – CONS